lucianocantonc/Challenge-Backend-Developer/README.md

 * Then click on **Show JSON** and copy the **"Response"** section
 * Now you can send this JSON to the API in a **POST Request**

+## Error Handling

+If you do the POST request and get a 404 error response with a JSON like this:

+        error_response = {
+            'message' : 'There is something wrong with your JSON' }

+Check if you copied the correct section or the complete JSON returned from VISION API.